RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 ### Subject

-Here you can define what email users will receive when they recieve certain message notifications:
+Here you can define what email users will receive when they recieve certain message notifications.

 ### Direct Message:

 Is triggered when a user receives a direct message.

 You may use the following placeholders:

 * \[Site\_Name\], \[Site\_URL\], \[User\] & \[Room\] for the Application Name, URL, Username and Roomname respectively.

 ### Mention:

 Is triggered when a user is mentioned using `@username`.

 You may use the following placeholders:

 * \[Site\_Name\], \[Site\_URL\], \[User\] & \[Room\] for the Application Name, URL, Username and Roomname respectively.

 ### Mention All:

 Is triggered when a user is mentioned using `@all`.

 You may use the following placeholders:

 * \[Site\_Name\], \[Site\_URL\], \[User\] & \[Room\] for the Application Name, URL, Username and Roomname respectively.

 ### Verification

 Email that the user receives to verify his account.

 You may use the following placeholders:

 * \[Verification\_Url\] for the verification URL.
 * \[name\], \[fname\], \[lname\] for the user's full name, first name or last name, respectively.